zihzhan/microsoft-graph-docs/api-reference/beta/resources/teamsappinstallation.md

 ---
 title: "teamsAppInstallation resource type"
-description: "A teamsApp installed in a team or a chat. "
+description: "A teamsApp installed in a team or a chat or a user's personal scope. "
-author: "nkramer"
+author: "anandjo"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---